'Lionel Messi was disrespectful' - Dani Alves criticises long-time Barcelona team-mate following Copa America corruption claims | Goal.com

 The Argentinian forward was particularly critical of the efforts from the Video Assistant Referee and match official Roddy Zambrano, as he used a post-match interview to criticise the decision to not award a penalty to Sergio Aguero.

-He once again was critical following a red card in the third-place match, as Messi was sent off for a confrontation with Chile midfielder Gary Medel in which the Barcelona star was far from the aggressor.
+He once again was critical following a red card in the third-place match, as Messi was sent off for a confrontation with Chile midfielder Gary Medel in which Messi was far from the aggressor.

-The claims were slammed by CONMEBOL, who called Messi's rant "unacceptable" after the forward rallied against "corruption" and "a lack of respect" following his red card against the two-time reigning champions.
+The claims were slammed by CONMEBOL, who called Messi's rant "unacceptable" after the forward railed against "corruption" and "a lack of respect" following his red card against the two-time reigning champions.

-Messi's comments also prompted Brazil boss Tite to step in and say that a star of Messi's magnitude needs to show more respect.
+Messi's comments also prompted Brazil boss Tite to step in and say that a star of the 32-year-old's magnitude needs to show more respect.

 And Alves echoed his coach's sentiments, reiterating that Messi remains a dear friend, but a friend that he believes was in the wrong.